-Foundation class in use of digital and film cameras, lenses, light, composition, timing, and digital techniques.
-Emphasis on still news and feature photography principles applicable to all photo communications, including video.
-Provide own still-camera equipment and USB drive for photo storage and safeguarding.
-(E)
+Introduction to Photojournalism I Foundation class in use of cameras, lenses, light, composition, timing, and field techniques.
+Emphasis on news and feature photography with principles applicable to all visual communications, including video.
+Produce black and white photos for assignments, mass communications, including the students news service The Buccaneer.
+Provide own DSLR camera equipment or mobile device and USB drive for photo storage and field work.
+This class may include students from multiple sections.
+(Humanities, Elective)

-- Identify and explain the controls of a 35 mm digital single lens reflex camera and flash.
+- Identify and explain the controls of a 35 mm digital single lens reflex camera and flash and or other mobile device.

 - Identify a variety of light conditions and interpret their impacts on a given subject.